Anderson praises West Indies for 'scary' decision to tour - WHIZ News

 Lockdown restrictions are only being gradually eased in England, but the West Indies arrived on Tuesday for a tour in which the first test doesn’t begin until July 8 under stringent health and safety protocols.
 The players, in quarantine in Manchester, will continue to be tested regularly and live, train and play in a secure environment.

-Three West Indies players — Darren Bravo, Shimron Hetmyer and Keemo Paul — turned down the chance to travel, though.
+Three West Indies players — Darren Bravo, Shimron Hetmyer and Keemo Paul — turned down the chance to travel.

 “It’s great for the game, brilliant, that we’re closing in on getting some test cricket played after a decent layoff,” Anderson said on Thursday, referring to the shutdown of the international game since mid-March.